muratk5n/thirdwave/en/README.md

 ---

 Parties sticking to ideologies matters because people don't vote in policies, they vote out people.
-Ergo when a new admim comes in, voters should automatically get a different way of governing through that different party.
+Ergo when a new admin comes in, voters should automatically get a different way of governing through that different party.
 If voters are switching between globalist centrist cuck \#1 vs globalist centrist cuck \#2, that's not a change.